kaiosilveira/refactoring/README.md

 - **[Replace Command With Function](https://github.com/kaiosilveira/replace-command-with-function-refactoring)**: [Commands](https://github.com/kaiosilveira/design-patterns/tree/main/command) are powerful coding constructs that provide us with greater levels of control over parameters, initialization, and code separation.
 Sometimes, though, a function is more than enough to accomplish a simple task, providing minimal overhead and a straight-to-the-point approach.
 This refactoring helps with converting commands into regular functions.

+### Dealing with inheritance

+[WIP]

+- **[Pull up method](https://github.com/kaiosilveira/pull-up-method-refactoring)**: Duplication shows up everywhere, sometimes subtly, sometimes shockingly.
+In the context of OO and class hierarchies, sometimes it's easy to let something that's implemented in another subclass go unnoticed and end up reimplementing it.
+This refactoring helps to clean that up.

 ---

 ### Appendix: Useful commands when cloning this codebase locally